Efficient Active Deep Decoding of Linear Codes using Importance Sampling: Acquisition Function and its Approximation

-The error ratios, $\theta_l$s, are monotonically increasing and become one for $r_l > r_{pack}= \sqrt{d_{min}}$, where $d_{\text{min}}$ is the minimum Hamming distance between codewords.
-Additionally, these values are dependent on the decoder used.
-For instance, two BP decoders with different numbers of iterations will yield distinct $\theta_l$ values.
-Sampling from shells where $\theta_l$ approaches 1 will produce excessively noisy samples while sampling from shells where $\theta_l$ approaches 0 will yield completely correct samples.
-Therefore, to produce challenging yet decodable samples, we assign 0 to $\theta_l$ if it falls outside the range of $\theta_l \leq \gamma$, where $\gamma$ is a positive real number between 0 and 1 that choosing a suitable value for $\gamma$ will result in good training samples.
+The error ratios $\theta_l$ increase progressively and reach a value of 1 when $r_l > r_{pack} = \sqrt{d_{\text{min}}}$ (when using ML decoding), where $d_{\text{min}}$ represents the minimum Hamming distance.
+The specific values of $\theta_l$ depend on the decoder being employed.
+For example, two BP decoders with different numbers of iterations will yield distinct $\theta_l$ values.
+Sampling from shells where $\theta_l \to 1$ generates excessively noisy samples, while sampling from shells where $\theta_l \to 0$ produces completely correct samples.
+To achieve a balance between challenge and decodability in the generated samples, We ensure that the values of $\theta_l$s remain sufficiently small and assign 0 to $\theta_l$ if it falls outside the range $\theta_l \leq \gamma$.
+Here, $\gamma$ is a positive real number between 0 and 1.

-As the error ratio $\theta_l$ approaches 0.5, the decoder becomes less confident in accurately identifying the transmitted codeword, leading to increased uncertainty about the correctness of the decoded outcome.
-Consequently, samples generated from shells that exhibit error ratios closer to 0.5 provide more informative training data for a neural network decoder.
-We can demonstrate this by considering the entropy definition for the error probability $\theta_l$, namely

-as $\theta_l$ approaches 0.5, the entropy reaches its maximum value of 1.
-This indicates the highest level of uncertainty since both outcomes (correct identification and error) are equally probable.

-Therefore, training samples obtained from regions where the error ratios are approximately 0.5 offer both challenging and valuable information, thereby facilitating improvements in the decoder performance.

 The error ratios $\theta_l$ represent error probabilities that need to be estimated.
 One approach to estimating these probabilities is by using iterative methods and a Monte Carlo estimator like

 where $N_l$ represents the number of samples generated from $\mathcal{Y}_l$, and $\mathbf{z}_i \in \mathcal{Y}_l$.